-“The killer app for our telescope is the study of galaxy evolution.” –Peter Schloerb, astronomy
+“The killer app for our telescope is the study of galaxy evolution.” –Peter Schloerb, Astronomy

 Scientists are using the LMT to seek new dusty galaxies at great distances, “and if you can measure the redshift of these objects,” says Schloerb, “which we can do using our world-class Redshift Search Receiver, then you can determine their distance and their intrinsic properties.”
 Moreover, because of the fixed speed of light, observations at greater and greater distances correspond to observations of galaxies at earlier and earlier times in their history.
-In this way, the whole evolution of galaxies can be observed with the new telescope.
-So the work of a few UMass Amherst astronomers building instruments on campus and a few more atop a frigid mountain peak, and in collaboration with colleagues in Mexico, is going to allow us to see farther into the sky and farther into the past.
+In this way, the whole evolution of galaxies can be observed with the telescope.
+So the work of a few UMass Amherst astronomers building instruments on campus and a few more atop a frigid mountain peak, and in collaboration with colleagues in Mexico, allows us to see farther into the sky and farther into the past.

 David Bartone '12G